-- Talent for supplier management (and procurement/ sourcing in general) is increasingly oriented toward relationship building, decision-making, and analytical skills.
+- Supplier management talent is increasingly oriented toward relationship building, decision-making, and analytical skills.
 Subject matter knowledge of the function is a basic capability that’s needed; negotiation and contract management “can be taught.”
 Executives are also increasingly interested in candidates with technical skills (or interest) in determining the right mix of talent and technology for managing optimal business results.

 - Procurement is setting the pace for evaluating and implementing robotic process automation and cloud-enabled platforms for more self-service.
-Some interviewees mentioned that processes, especially those associated with managing commodity or transaction-based activities and suppliers, are candidates for RPA.
+In our state of industry study, 57% of enterprises are in the process of evaluating/implementing RPA for procurement processes.

-- Across the board, we found a move to consolidate, reduce, and prioritize/tier suppliers for better negotiation capability, more effective and compliant oversight, and a more collaborative and engaged approach to partnering versus managing “off the side of the desk.”
+- Across the board, we have found a move to consolidate and prioritize/tier suppliers for better negotiation capability, more effective and compliant oversight, and a more collaborative and engaged approach to partnering versus managing “off the side of the desk.”

-- Talent will either enable or hinder your ability to have supplier relationships that support business objectives.
-It doesn’t matter what your operating model is if you don’t have the right talent.
-If you have the right talent, they will make the relationship with the supplier effective for the business.
+- It doesn’t matter what your operating model is if you don’t have the right talent.
+The right talent will make the relationship with the supplier effective for the business.

 The bottom line: There are three critical components to effective supplier management that stand out in our research

 - Alignment and tiering of suppliers with business objectives